 Anyone aged 16 or over can apply for advice and assistance.
-A young person under 16 can apply for advice and assistance in her/his own right if s/he has ‘sufficient understanding’.
-If s/he is very young or does not have sufficient understanding, the child’s parent or guardian can apply on her/his behalf.
+A young person under 16 can apply for advice and assistance in their own right if they have ‘sufficient understanding’.
+If they are very young or do not have sufficient understanding, the child’s parent or guardian can apply on their behalf.

 What does the scheme cover

 The scheme will not normally pay for representation by a solicitor in court or at a tribunal (unless it is covered by ABWOR), although a solicitor can help you prepare the case and negotiate settlement of a claim in such proceedings.

 Other areas which the scheme covers are general advice on any legal problems, writing letters, negotiating, getting an advocate’s opinion, and getting a medical report for an accident claim or a benefit appeal.